Application Requirements

 • Professional resume or curriculum vitae indicating higher education institutions attended and dates of attendance, work and clinical experience (with dates), and other activities.

-• Sealed official academic transcripts from all postsecondary institutions you have attended, including any community college coursework.
+• Academic transcripts from all postsecondary institutions you have attended, including any community college coursework.
+See Transcript for additional details.

 • A one- to two-page personal statement that addresses your intellectual interests, relevant clinical experiences, and reasons for pursuing the specific nursing specialty to which you are applying.